lawsie/guizero/docs-src/docs/contributing.md

 - create a single pull requests for each fix / addition
 - follow the existing coding style
 - provide documentation for all changes as markdown in `/docs-src`
+- provide tests for all changes in `/test`